Yoctol/bottender/docs/migrating-v1.md

 yarn add @bottender/handlers
 ```

-And make those changes to your imports:
+Then, apply the following changes to your import statements:

 ```diff
 const {